-With that in mind, let's take a look back at how he has performed in Game 7s, ahead of one of the biggest games of his career.
+With all of that in mind, let's take a look back at how he has performed in Game 7s ahead of one of the biggest games of his career.

 Result: Win - Raptors 92, 76ers 90

-Those four bounces etched Leonard in Toronto sports history as they went on to win the NBA title last season, with Leonard named Finals MVP.
+Those four bounces etched Leonard in Toronto sports history as they went on to win the NBA title in 2019, with Leonard eventually being named as Finals MVP.